genielabs/homegenie.it/source/mini/1.2/examples/smart-thermostat/index.md

 group: examples
 order: 30
 title: Smart thermostat
-description: How to implement a smart color light bulb
+description: How to implement a smart thermostat with decentralized intelligence
 icon: thermostat
 keywords:
 - thermostat